I startle awake to hands shoving me roughly.

 A block later and walking on the cobblestones is hurting my bare feet.
 I pause to shove the slippers back on—at least they offer some protection.
-I make another illuminated building, but out of the haze come three figures, all scantily clad, swaying and smelling of smoke and wine.
+I make out another illuminated building, but from the haze come three figures, all scantily clad, swaying and smelling of smoke and wine.

 I am just worldly enough to understand what this suggests about the lit venue they’re staggering from.

 “Hey there,” one of the figures says in a voice made husky by smoke.
 “Want to join us?”